 - Complete the Lay Speaker six required core courses of study Discovering Spiritual Gifts, Leading Worship, Leading Prayer, Go Preach, Living Our United Methodist Beliefs (Heritage) and Life Together in the UM Connection.
 Other courses may be determined by the annual conference committee on Lay Servant Ministries.

-- Submit the Certfied Lay Ministry Academy (CLMA) Application for Admission.
+- Submit the Certified Lay Ministry Academy (CLMA) Application for Admission.
 Deadline for submission is August 15, 2019.
-Students will receive notification and academy details upon acceptence into the Certfied Lay Ministry Academy.
+Students will receive notification and academy details upon acceptance into the Certified Lay Ministry Academy.

 - Interview with the District Committee on Ordained Ministry and be recommended to attend the Certified Lay Ministry Academy.